Last updated: 24th July 2025

 Section 42 of the Social Housing (Regulation) Act 2023 introduces a significant amendment to the Landlord and Tenant Act 1985, which will legally require social landlords to address hazards promptly.
 Known as Awaab’s Law, this amendment honours the memory of two-year-old Awaab Ishak, who tragically died in December 2020 due to prolonged exposure to mould in his home.

-These strict timelines aim to ensure faster resolution of health and safety risks in social housing, reinforcing the sector’s commitment to protecting tenant wellbeing.
+These requirements aim to ensure faster resolution of health and safety risks in social housing, reinforcing the sector’s commitment to protecting tenant wellbeing.

 For a comprehensive understanding of the HHSRS and Awaab’s Law, download our FREE Guide to the Housing Health and Safety Rating System (HHSRS) here.